adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

           // required directive is only for module
           //dependency of other module to current module
-          // required direcive is used for one module at at time for every module requried directive has to be repeate requires xxxx_module;
+          // for every module requried directive must be repeated don't add * for multiple modules requires xxxx_module;